queryluke/masseffect-5e-data/data/rules/choose-a-class.md

 Record your level on your character sheet.
 If you’re starting at a higher level, record the additional elements your class gives you for your levels past 1st.
 Also, record your experience points.
 A 1st-level character has 0 XP.
-A higher-level character typically begins with the minimum amount of XP required to reach that level (see “Beyond 1st Level” later in this section).
+A higher-level character typically begins with the minimum amount of XP required to reach that level (see [Beyond 1st Level](/manual/beyond-first-level)).

 ### Hit Points and Hit Die
 Your character’s hit points define how tough your character is in combat and other dangerous situations.
 Your hit points